BaconPlay/StreamJarCSS/README.md

 Initial lists and examples produced by Rob Aimes (IAmOmicron) - http://aimes.eu

 **This is NOT an official release or product of StreamJar!**

+**As this is unofficial, this method may stop working at any time.**

 *Use this with caution.
 This is provided as an example and should only be taken as such.
 I am not responsible for your CSS.
 Broken overlays are your own doing!*